prominenceai/deepstream-services-library/docs/building-dsl.md

 # Building and Importing DSL

 The DSL shared library is built using GCC and GNU Make.
 The MakeFile is located in the DSL root folder.
-There are a few simple steps to creating a verified shared lib, `dsl-lib.so`.
+There are a few simple steps to creating the shared library, `dsl-lib.so`.

 1. Clone this repository to pull down all source
 2. Use the make (all) default to build the `dsl-test-app` executable
-3. Run the `dsl-test-app` to verify the build
+3. (Optionally) Run the `dsl-test-app` to verify the build
 4. Use the `make lib` command to build the object files into `dsl-lib.so`

-### Clone Repository
+### Cloning Repository
 Clone the repository to pull all source and test scenarios to build the dsl test application
 ```
 $ git clone https://github.com/canammex-tech/deepstream-services-library
 ```

 ### Make (all)
+The current default `make`, prior to releasing v1.0, builds DSL into a command line test-executable for running all API and Unit level test cases.
+The DSL source-only object files, built for the test application, can then be re-linked into the `dsl.so` shared library, see below.

 Invoke the standard make (all) to  compile all source code and test scenarios into objects files, and link them into a [Catch2](https://github.com/catchorg/Catch2) test application.
-On succesfull build, the `dsl-test-app` will be found under the same root folder.
+On successful build, the `dsl-test-app` will be found under the same root folder.

 ```
 $ make
 ```

-### Run the Test Application
+### Running the Test Application
-Run the generated Catch2 test application `dsl-test-app` to verify the build.
+This step is optional unless contributing changes.

+Note: The test application uses Nano versions of GIE Models and Config files, which will fail to load on other platforms.
+The tests require an internet connection for URI and RTSP Source testing as well.

+Once the test executable has been built, it can be run with the command below.

 ```
 $ ./dsl-test-app
 ```